RuolinZheng08/renpy-template/README.md

 # My Awesome Ren'Py Template

-This project is a work in progress, featuring Ren'Py features that I frequently find myself using for different projects.
+This project is a work in progress, featuring Ren'Py code snippets that I frequently find myself using for different projects.
 If you'd like to see more effects, please feel free to create a GitHub issue.

 ## Demo (See the full list of features below)